The 5 Big Compound Lifts for Building Muscle

 The second question is: if those are our goals, what’s our workout program going to look like?

 - Gaining size in the relevant muscles.
-Powerlifters need to figure out which muscles are relevant to the lifts that they care about.
+Powerlifters need to figure out which muscles are relevant to the lifts they care about.
 We haven’t chosen our main compound lifts (yet), so we can sneak up on this one from behind: if we can figure out which muscles we care about the most, we can figure out which compound lifts best develop those muscles.

 - Training to improve strength.
-Outside of the very low (under 4) and very high (over 40) rep ranges, size is strength and vice versa.
+Outside of the very low (under 4) and high (over 40) rep ranges, size is strength and vice versa.
 So there’s actually no problem developing both size and strength at once.
 The best way to kill these two birds is with a single, moderately heavy stone that we can lift for 4–40 repetitions.

 - Improving technical prowess on our main lifts.
 But again, what are our main lifts?
 Are there lifts where mastering the technique gives us benefits beyond gaining muscle and strength?